ne3lakolkar/oneFootball/README.md

 # oneFootball

-oneFootball is a JS coded HTML canvas game.
+oneFootball is a canvas game created using HTML and JS.
 Rules of the game are pretty simple.
-You’re the only player versus the computer or finely called the ‘AI’.
+You’re the only player versus the computer called the ‘AI’.

 Unlikely from football soccer game, here except of 11 team players, you’re the only one in the team - both goalkeeper and the striker!